Sir John Crampton, 2nd Baronet: Career

 Crampton was appointed as Secretary of the British legation at Washington in July 1845, after previous diplomatic service in Turin, St Petersburg, Brussels, and Vienna.
 In January 1852, he succeeded Sir Henry Bulwer as head of the Washington mission.
-He was obliged to resign in 1856, on the demand of U.S. President Franklin Pierce, whose administration accused him of attempting to enlist recruits for the British Army during the Crimean War.
+He was obliged to resign on May 28, 1856, on the demand of U.S. President Franklin Pierce, whose administration accused him of attempting to enlist recruits for the British Army during the Crimean War.
 As some consolation, Crampton was appointed a Knight Commander of the Order of the Bath (KCB) on 30 September 1856.

 His later postings included serving as British Minister Plenipotentiary and Envoy Extraordinary at Hanover, from 2 March 1857 until early in 1858, then returned to St Petersburg as Minister Plenipotentiary to the Russian Empire from 31 March 1858 to 1860.
 He was finally posted as Minister to Madrid, where he served from 11 December 1860.
 He resigned from his post in Spain with effect from 1 July 1869, when he retired with a pension, after more than forty years' diplomatic service.

 Crampton succeeded his father as 2nd Baronet on 10 June 1858.
 He died on 7 December 1886 at Bushy Park, Enniskerry, County Wicklow, aged 81.